Traversable Wormhole Solutions in massive $F(T)$ gravity: Spherically symmetric solutions in massive gravity

-The teleparallel spherically symmetric spacetimes were defined and discussed in detail with all necessary justifications in ref. \cite{SSpaper}.
-From there, there is a coframe/spin-connection pair ''diagonalizing'' the frame described by a static spherically symmetric and orthonormal vierbein as stated in refs \cite{SSpaper,nonvacSSpaper}:
+The teleparallel spherically symmetric spacetimes were discussed in detail in \cite{SSpaper}.
+As the authors showed, there is a { coframe}/spin-connection pair ``diagonalizing'' the frame described by a static spherically symmetric and orthonormal vierbein, namely \cite{SSpaper,nonvacSSpaper}

-where $\delta=\pm 1$.
-The pair of coframe/spin connections eqns \eqref{1100}--\eqref{1101} goes in the same direction and improves the expressions obtained recently in refs \cite{Krssak:2018ywd,golov3}.
+where $\delta=\pm 1$. { The $\delta$-parameter value in \eqref{1101} will determine the type of inertial effects for a typical spherically symmetric spacetime.
+Relations \eqref{1101} describing the spin-connection components are obtained by solving the antisymmetric parts of the field equations as developed and justified in detail in ref. \cite{SSpaper}.} The pair of coframe/spin connections \eqref{1100}-\eqref{1101} goes in the same direction and improves the expressions obtained recently in refs \cite{Krssak:2018ywd,golov3}.

-In the literature, a wormhole spacetime can be defined under the Morris-Thorne ansatz \cite{massivefrgravity1,morristhorne1,morristhorne2}:
+Let us now proceed to the wormhole solutions.
+As it is known a wormhole metric can be defined under the Morris-Thorne ansatz as \cite{massivefrgravity1,morristhorne1,morristhorne2}